-How Much Does It Cost to Run Salt Water Chlorinator?
+How Much Does It Cost to Run a Salt Water Chlorinator?

 A salt cell generates chlorine only while the pool pump runs it, adding a modest rider to the pump's own cost.
 At the US-average rate of 16.5¢/kWh, running a salt water chlorinator costs about $6.02/month ($72.18/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.